aaj3f/housing-policy-react/README.md

 ## Contact

-Please feel free to [contact me by email](mailto:ajohnson.uva@gmail.com) to provide feedback or reach out about available web development positions and opportunities.
+Please feel free to contact me by email at [ajohnson.uva@gmail.com](mailto:ajohnson.uva@gmail.com) to provide feedback or reach out about available web development positions and opportunities.